 Open-enrollment charter schools may accept charitable donations from private sources and other public sources.
 Any donations must be voluntary and cannot be a condition for admission or continued enrollment.

 Open-enrollment charter schools may not charge tuition.
 They may only charge fees that independent school districts can charge.

-The Public Charter School Start-Up Grant is one possible source of funding for charter schools.
-This competitive grant opportunity is available for charter schools that meet the federal definition of a charter school.
-The charter school must also have never received Public Charter Schools Program start-up funds.
+- The Public Charter School Start-Up Grant is available for new charter schools that meet the federal definition of a charter school. and have never received Public Charter Schools Program start-up funds.
+This includes:

-Previous Requests for Application (RFA) for the Public School Start-Up Grant are available on the TEA Grant Opportunities website.
+Previous Requests for Application (RFA) for both grants are available on the TEA Grant Opportunities website.
 In the Search Options box:

 - Select the name of the RFA from the Application Name drop-down list.

 - Scroll down to the Application and Support Information section to view all documents for each RFA.

 Texas does not offer a pre-planning grant (i.e., before charter award).
 Grants are only available to awarded charter schools.